 Change in a federal student loan servicer

 Your federal student loan servicer could change for a few reasons.
-You may experience a change because the U.S. Department of Education ended its contract with your servicer, a process that could be affecting more borrowers in the coming year.
+For one, you may experience a change because the U.S. Department of Education ended its contract with your servicer, as is the case with Granite State, Navient and FedLoan.

 You will also experience a servicer change if you sign up for Public Service Loan Forgiveness (PSLF).
 Right now, the U.S. Department of Education has only one servicer that manages accounts enrolled in the PSLF program.
 So if you sign up for this program or others like it, you may get a new student loan servicer.
 You will also get a new servicer if you take out a Direct Consolidation Loan, though in this case you will be able to choose your preferred servicer.